University of Denver Data & Information Overview

 If you're applying to University of Denver you'll face some tough competition, since the school's acceptance rate is only 61%.
 Definitely don't wait until the last minute to submit your application, since applying early may be in your favor.

 Average Test Scores

 About 49% of students accepted to DU submitted their SAT scores.
 When looking at the 25th through the 75th percentile, SAT Evidence-Based Reading and Writing scores ranged between 590 and 680.
 Math scores were between 580 and 680.

 The student to faculty ratio is often used to measure the number of teaching resources that a college or university offers its students.
 The national average for this metric is 15 to 1, but at DU it is much better at 11 to 1.
 That's good news for students who want to interact more on a personal level with their teachers.

 Another measure that is often used to estimate how much access students will have to their professors is how many faculty members are full-time.
 The idea here is that part-time faculty tend to spend less time on campus, so they may not be as available to students as full-timers.

-The full-time faculty percentage at University of Denver is 54%.
-This is higher than the national average of 47%.
+The full-time faculty percentage at University of Denver is 51%.
+This is comparable to the national average of 47%.